CIA activities in Syria: Extraordinary rendition, 2001–03

-Paramilitary raids, 2004–08
+Paramilitary operations, 2004–08

+In February 2008, Imad Mughniyeh, a senior Hezbollah commander, was assassinated in Damascus in a joint CIA–Mossad operation, according to US officials cited by The Washington Post.
+CIA personnel were reportedly on the ground in Damascus and helped track Mughniyeh's movements.

 On Sunday, 26 October 2008, the CIA conducted a paramilitary raid on the town of Sukkariyeh in eastern Syria.
 The raid involved "about two dozen US commandos in specially equipped Black Hawk helicopters", according to reporters for The New York Times.
 The US said it had killed an Iraqi who was supplying insurgents from across the Syrian border.

 Syria accused the US of committing "terrorist aggression" and said that eight civilians had been killed.
 The US responded that all people killed in the raid were "militants".
 The Syrian government closed an American cultural center and the US-sponsored Damascus Community School in response.
 The incident also led to a mass rally in Damascus in which protestors criticized the raid (the Syrian government supported the rally but deployed riot police to protect the US buildings from angry protestors).

 Following the raid, the New York Times revealed the existence of a secret 2004 military order authorizing actions by the CIA and the Special Forces in 15–20 countries, including Syria.
 US officials acknowledged that they had conducted other raids in Syria since 2004, but did not provide details.